Bridget Phillipson: Cabinet career (2024–present)

+On 20 July 2026, Andy Burnham retained Phillipson in Cabinet as Women and Equalities Minister, but she lost her position as Education Secretary to Lucy Powell, which was reported in the media as a demotion.
+On 27 July, she was appointed Chair of the Labour Party.

+Controversies

 During the 2024 Labour Party freebies controversy, Sky News reported that Phillipson had received a £14,000 gift from Lord Alli.
 At the 2024 Labour Party Conference, Phillipson told ITN that she had accepted free Taylor Swift tickets, because "it was a hard one to turn down... one of my children was keen to go".

 After the treasury minister, James Murray, rejected calls to delay the introduction of VAT on private school fees in October 2024, Phillipson was criticised by multiple MPs after she posted on X "Our state schools need teachers more than private schools need embossed stationery.
 Our children need mental health support more than private schools need new pools.
 Our students need careers advice more than private schools need AstroTurf pitches."
 Conservative MP Graham Stuart described her post as "malicious and spiteful", and called for an apology.
-Opposition whip, Luke Evans, said the post "reeks of prejudice and propagates a class war” and shadow treasury minister, Nigel Huddleston, said of it "Parents who send their children to independent schools, who pay twice on their children’s education, deserve better than to be treated with contempt by their government’s education secretary.
+Opposition whip, Luke Evans, said the post "reeks of prejudice and propagates a class war” and shadow treasury minister, Nigel Huddleston, said of it "Parents who send their children to independent schools, who pay twice on their children’s education, deserve better than to be treated with contempt by their government’s education secretary."

 Political positions

-Assisted dying

-Phillipson voted against the Terminally Ill Adults (End of Life) Bill.